acul009/svalin/concepts/readme.md

 # Svalin Concept Folder
 Hi and welcome to my concept folder.

-This is a pretty big projects and realistically this is probably quite a bit above my paygrade.
+This is a pretty big project and realistically it‘s probably quite a bit above my paygrade.
 There are a lot of things which can go wrong and I need to gather ideas how to fix it.
 But having these thoughts just in my head or as implemented code isn't always the best, so I'll collect some of my thoughts here.

 Unfortunately I only have so much time, so some of these texts will be written by AI from my brainstorming sessions.
 I apologize for that.